liatrio/libotrio-1.0/readme.md

 });
 ```

-Due to the multi-channel, multi-user nature of Slack, Botkit does additional filtering on the messages (after firing message_recieved), and will fire more specific events based on the type of message - for example, `direct_message` events indicate a message has been sent directly to the bot, while `direct_mention` indicates that the bot has been mentioned in a multi-user channel.
+Due to the multi-channel, multi-user nature of Slack, libotrio does additional filtering on the messages (after firing message_recieved), and will fire more specific events based on the type of message - for example, `direct_message` events indicate a message has been sent directly to the bot, while `direct_mention` indicates that the bot has been mentioned in a multi-user channel.
 [List of Slack-specific Events](readme-slack.md#slack-specific-events)

 Facebook messages are fairly straightforward.
 However, because Facebook supports inline buttons, there is an additional event fired when a user clicks a button.